ball2004244/KIPE-member-management/README.md

 2. The server is already hosted at http://kipevietnam.com/hr_server, so you don't need to run the server file.
 However, you can still check it out in the production folder.
 3. Run the file production/client/gui_design.py using python.
 This is a configurated application that connect to the online server.

+*NOTE: You might need an account to login, ask me for help!

 ## Tech Stack
 - Python 3, PyQt5, MySQL, CSS, Firebase
 - HTTP, JSON, SHA256